The Planted Pantry » Main Dishes » Vegan Vegetable Pot Pie

 Vegetables in thickened broth for vegan pot pie

-Remove from heat and pour into the prepared pie tin.
-Top with a second layer of pie crust, and pinch the edges or use a fork to press down so they adhere to one another.
-Cut a few slits into the top of the crust to allow venting while cooking.
+Remove the mixture from heat and pour into the prepared pie tin.
+Place the top crust over the mixture and pinch the edges or use a fork to press down so they adhere to one another.
+Cut a few slits into the top of the pie crust to allow venting while cooking.

 Let cool for about 10 minutes before slicing and serving.
 Enjoy!